red-ant/au-non-disclosure/au-non_disclosure_agreement.md

 - The Recipients agree to use the Confidential Information solely for the Approved Use.
 - In exchange for the right to use the Confidential Information for the Approved Use, the Recipients of the Confidential Information agree to keep it strictly confidential in accordance with the Agreement.

+## Protective measures

+Recipient agrees to:

+- utilize industry standard security techniques to prevent;
+- immediately notify the Discloser of; and
+- use its best endeavours to mitigate the effects of,

+any unauthorised access or use of the Confidential Information for which it is responsible in whole or in part.

 ## Effect of disclosures

 The disclosure of Confidential Information under the Agreement will not:

-- have the effect of granting any rights over intellectual property rights in the Confidential Information; or
+- have the effect of granting any rights over intellectual property rights in the Confidential Information;
-- establishing any relationship between the parties other than that created explicitly by the Agreement.
+- establishing any relationship between the parties other than that created explicitly by the Agreement; or
+- impose any obligation on the Discloser to disclose accurate or current Confidential Information.

 ## Confidentiality exceptions